epklein/epklein.github.io/_posts/2022Q3/2022-09-08-one-on-one-meetings.md

 - To book a weekly one-to-one;
 - To have a shared document to keep track of agenda, notes, and planned actions

 Running it effectively requires practice, and some guidelines or tips may be of great help.
 What to talk about during one-one-ones?
 How to take notes and keep track of it?
+You may want to check my dedicated page about one-on-ones, where I share many useful resources.

-I'll regularly share in the blog my experience and the resources I use to conduct one-on-one meetings.
+ I'll also share regularly in the blog my experience and the resources I use to conduct one-on-one meetings.

 Stay tuned ;)